Schlaubischlump/LocationSimulator/index.md

 - Fix image mount error on iOS 14.0

 ### v0.1.2
-- Fix a bug where the location search popup was not updated correctly or did not appear at all.
+- Fix a bug where the location search popup was not updated correctly or did not appear at all
-- Fix a bug where the speed was calculated incorrectly.
+- Update DeveloperDiskImage.plist to support versions up to iOS 13.7 and iOS 14.0
-- Update DeveloperDiskImage.plist to support versions up to iOS 13.7 and iOS 14.0.
+- Fix a bug where the speed was calculated incorrectly

 ### v0.1.1
 - Initial version